pjolson/MySuiteBlog/blog/post2.md

 ---

 NetSuite has a number of useful highlighting tools for saved searches.
-These tools can be used to call out important data in a saved search, and generally highlight at the line level.
+These tools can be used to call out important data in a saved search and generally highlight at the line level.
 You can highlight lines in saved searches by condition and highlight using:
 - Adding an image at the left
 - Changing Text Color
 - Changing Background Color